 The European Parliament is based in Strasbourg, Luxembourg and Brussels.
 Most of the plenary sessions are held in Strasbourg, although the Members of the European Parliament have their main offices in Brussels, while Luxembourg hosts parts of the administration.

 Visiting the European Parliament is a great way to find out about its work as the voice of European Union citizens, and about the impact it makes across both Europe and the world.

-There is plenty to see and do in Brussels, be it visiting the Hemicycle (Chamber tour and briefing for groups || Chamber tour for individuals) or exploring the cutting-edge Parlamentarium, experiencing the Role Play Game or discovering the past in the much-anticipated House of European History.
-These activities are designed to showcase and explain how the Parliament works, where it came from and what it does for European Union citizens.
-All the activities are completely free of charge and nearly all are available in each of the European Union's 24 official languages.
+There is plenty to see and do in Brussels, be it visiting the hemicycle or exploring the cutting-edge Parlamentarium, experiencing the Role Play Game or discovering the past in the much-anticipated House of European History.
+These activities are designed to showcase and explain how the European Parliament works, where it came from and what it does for European Union citizens.
+They are all completely free of charge, and nearly all are available in each of the EU’s 24 official languages.

 Experience Europe at the heart of Berlin!
-The exhibition EUROPA EXPERIENCE will take you on a journey through the history, politics and daily life of the European Union.
-Participate in a plenary session of the European Parliament in the 360° cinema and discover how you can shape European politics!
+The exhibition EUROPA EXPERIENCE will take you on a journey through the history, politics and daily life of the European Union.Berlin - 12-05-2016

 Find out what's going on at the European Parliament!

 Information on how to get to the European Parliament’s various premises can be found on the pages for each location.